 Flag Constant Purpose SRF_DIR_IN Data will be received in memory.
 If this flag is absent, the command sends data from memory to the device.
 SRF_FLUSH The data cache for the buffer area should be flushed (for output) or marked invalid (for input) prior to the command.
 This flag should be used whenever the buffer is local to the driver, not mapped by a buf_t object.
 It causes no extra overhead in systems that do not require cache flushing.
-SRF_MAPUSER Set this flag when doing I/O based on a buf_t and the B_MAPUSER bit is set in b{flags} .
+SRF_MAPUSER Set this flag when doing I/O based on a buf_t and B_MAPUSER is set in b_flags .
 SRF_MAP Set this flag when doing I/O based on a buf_t and the BP_ISMAPPED macro returns nonzero.
 SRF_MAPBP The sr_bp field points to a buf_t in which BP_ISMAPPED returns false.
 The host adapter driver maps in the buffer.
-SRF_AEN_ACK This request is an acknowledgment of an AEN (Asynchronous Event Notification) message from the target.
-Following an AEN, any command without this flag is rejected with status SC_ATTN.